 Our intimate (tech-free and parent-free) environment allows campers to embrace the challenge of learning new skills in athletics, aquatics, the arts, and adventure and nature programs.
 What campers don’t realize, is they are learning communication, collaboration, creativity, grit and empathy - the predictors of success in camp, school and beyond.

 In addition to daily activities, inter-camp games, and special events, campers and staff immerse themselves in a wide range of innovative Jewish pursuits and creative spiritual experiences that are the soul of Crane Lake Camp.
 Campers from different backgrounds join together to create an intentional, meaningful community.

-From the youngest of our campers to the oldest of our Machon (Counselors-in-Training), every child who spends a summer at Crane Lake Camp returns home a little wiser, a little more self-confident, and a little more connected to the Jewish community.
-A summer at Crane Lake Camp is more than a summer of fun.
-A summer at Crane Lake is meant to last a lifetime.
+From the youngest of our campers to the oldest of our Machon (Counselors-in-Training), every child who spends a summer at Crane Lake Camp returns home a wiser, more self-confident, a bigger part of our community and more connected to the Jewish community.

 Everything done at Crane Lake Camp stems from a good foundation.
 Campers and counselors alike strive every day to embody our mission statement, which we believe help us to be the best selves and community we can be.